 At the same time, the company published its new Sustainability Strategy 2030.
 At the core of this is the goal of achieving more with less and tripling its efficiency.
 The new sustainability strategy applies to all business sectors and the entire value chain.

 In June 2014, Henkel AG & Co.
 KGaA signed an agreement with funds advised by BC Partners to acquire all shares in the Spotless Group SAS, Neuilly-sur-Seine, France.
 The Spotless Group operates in the categories of laundry aid, insect control and household care and holds leading market positions in established European markets such as France, Italy, Spain and the UK.

 In September 2014, Henkel also signed an agreement to acquire The Bergquist Company, a privately-held leading supplier of thermal-management solutions for the electronics industry worldwide.
-The acquisition will strengthen the position of Henkel’s Adhesive Technologies business as a global leader.
+The acquisition strengthens the position of Henkel’s Adhesive Technologies business as a global leader.